Some of the participants who have contributed to life on board Otra Vida …

 Keith and Wayne

 Keith and Wayne recently retired from corporate life, sold their home and other possessions, and fulfilled their plan to become nomadic wanderers.
-They sailed on Otra Vida from Puerto Williams to Puerto Natales, through some of the most spectacular scenery in southern Patagonia.
+They first sailed on Otra Vida from Puerto Williams to Puerto Natales, through some of the most spectacular scenery in southern Patagonia.
+Later they sailed from Chile to Tahiti, enjoying remote South Pacific anchorages and island life.

 Experts in card games, breakfast smoothies, and wonderfully far ranging conversations, they are an unforgettable couple creating a space of love, acceptance and good feelings with whoever they meet.